MyNameIsTakenOMG/certified-k8s-admin/README.md

       - `linux command tac is called cat backward, used for reversing --> --sort-by `
  - My killer sh:
    - `k api-resources --namespaced -o name` : the option --> `--namespaced`
+   - extra questions:
+     - `k -n project-c13 get pod -o jsonpath="{range .items[*]} {.metadata.name}{.spec.containers[*].resources}{'\n'}"`.
+When available cpu or memory resources on the nodes reach their limit, Kubernetes will look for Pods that are using more resources than they requested.
+These will be the first candidates for termination.
+If some Pods containers have no resource requests/limits set, then by default those are considered to use more than requested.
+A good practice is to always set resource requests and limits.
+If you don't know the values your containers should have you can find this out using metric tools like Prometheus.
+You can also use `kubectl top pod` or even `kubectl exec` into the container and use top and similar tools. or simply `k describe deploy | grep -i cpu`
+     -